prince-kaushal01/Box-is-dropin-Dropbox-Clone-/README.md

 - ⚡ **React + Vite** for a fast development experience
 - 🎨 **Tailwind CSS** for clean, responsive styling
 - 🎞 **GSAP animations** for smooth, modern UI transitions
-- 📱 Fully responsive layout for all screen sizes
 - 📹 Autoplay video integration for a dynamic look

 ## 🛠️ Tech Stack